Localization strategy

 Understand why localization is vital for thriving in the global video game market and get practical insights on setting up your game localization process for long-lasting success.

 Ever since PUBG: Battlegrounds launched in 2017, the online video game from South Korea has turned into a truly global hit.
-With 12 localized language versions and marketing trimmed to specific geographies, it has a staggering base of 555M users worldwide and is the 5th best-selling video game of all time.
+With 12 localized language versions and marketing trimmed to specific geographies, staggeringly it has been downloaded over 1bn times worldwide and is the 5th best-selling video game of all time.

-If you also aspire for your video game to compete on a global scale, making it fit for each of your target markets is esential.
+If you also aspire for your video game to compete on a global scale, making it fit for each of your target markets is essential.
 Meeting the cultural preferences of players not only encourages initial adoption but also contributes to sustained engagement.
-To maximize these benefits, you need a well-defined localization strategy and robust technology.
+To maximize these benefits, you need a well-defined video game localization strategy and robust technology.

 To help you kickstart your journey, this guide breaks down why localization matters for thriving in the global video game market and outlines its key advantages.
 You will also discover common pitfalls to steer clear of and practical guidelines on setting up your game localization process for long-term success.